 What happens if there is a change in my marital status after January 1?
 If your spouse would die after January 1, or you become divorced after January 1, you will still be treated as married for such year.
-However, you would not qualify to use the Joint Table for subsequent years unless you would re-marry and qualify again under the special rule.
+However, you would not qualify to use the Joint Table for subsequent years unless you would remarry and qualify again under the special rule.

 What happens if I designate a beneficiary other than or in addition to my spouse who had been my sole beneficiary during the distribution calendar year?
-The RMD amount will need to be redetermined and it will be a larger amount.
+The RMD amount will need to be redetermined and it will be a larger amount, using the Uniform Lifetime Table.

 What is my required beginning date?
-Your required beginning date is April 1 of the year following the year in which you reach age 701/2 or age 72 as applicable.
+Your required beginning date is April 1 of the year following the year in which you reach age 72 or age 73.

-If my first distribution has to be withdrawn by April 1 of the year after the year I reach age 701⁄2 or age 72 as applicable, when do I have to take additional distributions?
+If my first distribution has to be withdrawn by April 1 of the year after the year I reach age 72 or age 73 as applicable, when do I have to take additional distributions?
 The distribution for the second year and every subsequent year must be made by December 31 of such year.
 The deadline for subsequent distributions is December 31 of each subsequent years.

 May I withdraw more than my required minimum distribution?
-Yes, you are always able to withdraw more, but only to the extent of your SIMPLE-IRA account balance.
+Yes, you are always able to withdraw more, but only to the extent of your IRA account balance.